November 2025

 Typhoid

 The typhoid vaccine protects against typhoid fever, a bacterial disease that’s common in countries with poor sanitation, especially countries in Africa and the southern half of Asia.
-Most people get exposed to this bacteria by eating or drinking contaminated food or water.
+Most people get exposed to the bacteria by eating or drinking contaminated food or water.

 Typhoid fever typically involves a high fever, stomach pain, headache, diarrhea, and sometimes a rash.
-It’s possible but very rare to experience internal bleeding or to die from typhoid fever.
+It’s possible, but very rare, to experience internal bleeding or to die from typhoid fever.
 You can get an oral live typhoid vaccine or an inactivated (“dead”) typhoid vaccine shot.
 Ask your doctor, pharmacist, or travel health clinician which is right for you.

 With the inactivated typhoid vaccine, you need to get a shot at least two weeks before traveling, and it remains effective for two years.
 With the live oral vaccine, you take one pill every other day for a total of four pills.
 You need to take the last one at least one week before traveling, and the vaccine is good for five years.